Our facilitators have one thing in common:

 Cherin Escher, M.A.

 Cherin has an educational background in Philosophy, Literature, and Psychology.
-Her passion & focus lies within the realm of kids & education.
+Her passion & focus lies within family, children, education & human development.

 Susan Chun, M.A., P.P.S